Baiba and Pat - Pangboche village with Everest & Amadablam behind

 Pat’s photographic career took off when he scaled Mount Everest in 1982 as the photographer for Canada’s first and widely publicized expedition to that mountain.
 With the unwavering support of Equinox Magazine, he continued a global climbing spree to the highest peak on every continent.
 By 1986, he reached the summit of Irian Jaya’s Carstensz Pyramid, thus completing the Seven Summits project.
 His book, Beyond Everest: Quest for the Seven Summits, documents that hallmark adventure.
 In recognition of these achievements, he received the Order of Canada in 1988 and the Summit of Excellence at the 1990 Banff Mountain Film Festival.

 Baiba’s journalistic background developed more unconventionally.
 After university, she moved west from Montreal to work as an occupational therapist in a children’s hospital.
 There, in the Rockies, she met and married Pat and, with no formal training in writing or photography, embraced the unpredictable lifestyle of a freelance photojournalist.
-Her mother has long since stopped asking her when will she get a real job.

 In 2010, the Alpine Club of Canada and the Association of Canadian Mountain Guides bestowed the tremendous honour of inviting Pat to be the patron of the 21st Annual Mountain Guide’s Ball (in 2013, Pat was delighted to receive honorary membership in the ACC).
 Not only was it a great party, but the funds raised went straight into Wildsight’s Education in the Wild program, which takes school kids up to grade 12 on cool ecology field trips in the Purcell and Rocky Mountain watershed with professional instructors.
 Click “Focused On Adventure“ to scroll through the booklet that author Lynn Martel prepared which nicely sums up Pat & Baiba’s life of adventure and conservation together.